wordtreefoundation/bomdb/README.md

 BomDB is a command-line tool (packaged as a Ruby gem) that provides multiple editions of the Book of Mormon in machine-readable form.
 At its heart is a sqlite3 database--data can be imported or exported using various formats and options.

+See the blog post [DIY Mosiah Priority with BomDB](http://blog.wordtree.org/2015/04/17/diy-mosiah-priority/) for further example usage.

 ## Usage

 ### SHOW a formatted edition of the Book of Mormon